Beverly Buchanan: Sculpture

-Buchanan is best known for her many paintings and sculptures on the "shack", a rudimentary dwelling associated with the poor.
-Scholar Janet T. Marquardt argues that Buchanan treats shacks not as documentary elements but as "images of endurance and personal history"; often using bright colors and a style of childlike simplicity, the works "evoke the warmth and happiness that can be found even in the meanest dwelling, representing the faith and caring that is not reserved for privileged classes."
-Her art takes the form of stone pedestals, bric-a brac assemblages, funny poems, self portraits and sculptural shacks.
-But potent themes of identity, place and collective memory unite the works uncovering the animus that runs through them: to connect with those around her and reckon with the history that shaped her communities.
-She cited Nellie Mae Rowe as an inspiration for her work, particularly her shacks.
+Buchanan is best known for her many sculptures on the "shack", a rudimentary dwelling associated with the poor.
+Scholar Janet T. Marquardt argues that Buchanan treats shacks not as documentary elements but as "images of endurance and personal history;" often using bright colors and a style of childlike simplicity, the works "evoke the warmth and happiness that can be found even in the meanest dwelling, representing the faith and caring that is not reserved for privileged classes."